 Veriheal compiles patient data anonymously to inform industry trends for medical marijuana users and their preferences.
 However, all the data that Veriheal gathers and uses is HIPPA regulated to ensure the medical data security for all its patients.
 The company can create cannabis recommendations that help patients feel better and help physicians serve their patients efficiently and effectively in an easy-to-use online space intended specifically for the medical space.
 Additionally, the reports created from the analyzed data collected can inform state-level markets and medical reporting about emerging trends in illnesses.

-HOW BIG IS DATA GETTING?
+HOW BIG IS CANNABIS DATA GETTING?

 The methods that companies are implementing to collect data are somewhat varied, even within the same companies and among varying levels of operators.
 But the amount of data being gathered is rapidly growing as more consumers create larger digital footprints across the internet.
 And technologies to capture that technology are hastened to keep up.